arbor-sim/arbor/doc/py_overview.rst

 .. code-block:: bash

-    export PYTHONPATH="path/to/arbor/install/lib/python3.6/site-packages:$PYTHONPATH"
+    export PYTHONPATH="path/to/arbor/install/lib/python3/site-packages:$PYTHONPATH"

-With this setup, the Arbor python module :mod:`arbor` can be imported with python3 via
+With this setup, Arbor's python module :py:mod:`arbor` can be imported with python3 via

     >>> import arbor